Save Design - Getting Started Guide

 {

-// Load the file-related configuration first
+// Load configuration settings

 config = Resources.Load<SaveDesignConfig>("SaveDesignConfig");